MicrosoftDocs/windows-iotenterprise-docs/iot-enterprise/Getting_Started.md

 > [!TIP]
 > See your licensing agreement for complete guidance on all Windows 10 IoT Enterprise usage scenarios.
 If you do not have this licensing agreement, ask the OEM you work with for the commercial agreement.

-Windows is well known as the operating systems on laptop and desktops used by consumers and businesses world-wide for decades.
+Windows is well known as the operating systems on laptops and desktops used by consumers and businesses world-wide for decades.
 Windows also powers many ATM machines, point-of-sale terminals, industrial automation systems, thin clients, medical Devices, digital signage, kiosks, and other fixed purpose devices.
 Windows 10 IoT Enterprise allows you to build fixed purpose devices with specific allowances and restrictions in the license agreement.

 A fixed purpose device differs from a general purpose device in the following ways:
 * The device is locked down to a single application or fixed set of applications through the Assigned Access or Shell Launcher features.